Soft/rainbowpath/README.md

 rainbowpath -p 'fg=blue' -o 0 'fg=yellow' '/this/is/an/example/'
 ```

-Component indexes can also be negative, in which case they start at the end of
+Component indices can also be negative, in which case they start at the end of
 the list of path components.
 For example, the following command will print
 "example" in yellow.